SamsungLabs/graphics2raw/README.md

 - [RAW Denoising](docs/raw_denoising.md)
 - [Illumination Estimation](docs/illum_est.md)

+## Acknowledgement
+We would like to express our special thanks to [SiDi](https://www.sidi.org.br/) collaborating with Samsung for the graphics data.

 ## Citation

 If you use this code or the associated data, please cite the paper: